01 Child abuse

 “By efficiently capturing information from suppliers and complementing it with third-party data, such as sustainability ratings from EcoVadis, organisations can better evaluate suppliers and ensure their supply chains don’t support practices such as slavery and child labour,” says Alex Saric at procurement management software company Ivalua.

 Moving away from simplistic supply chain checks will damage the widespread modern slavery industry, which generates $150 billion each year, according to the International Labour Organization.

 04 Digital divide

-The digital revolution has connected billions of people to the internet and paved the way for transformative technologies that have improved countless lives.
+The digital revolution has connected billions of people to the internet and paved the way for top tech solutions that have transformed countless lives.
 Yet many individuals living in developing countries have been left behind as high-speed broadband access remains practically out of reach to entire nations and regions.
 This digital divide is holding back the economic growth of poorer countries as they are unable to take advantage of the opportunities found in the global digital ecosystem.

 Communications firm Viasat is helping reduce digital inequality by providing access to broadband, through their satellite-enabled Community Wi-Fi service, to isolated regions across the world.
 Wifi hotspots in rural areas of the United States and parts of Mexico are being served by Viasat’s existing satellite network, with millions more people without internet access being able to make use of these services in 2020 when the newest ViaSat-3 satellite comes online.

 “Specifically in Mexico, we are using our existing satellite network to deliver an internet service that can be deployed with minimal local infrastructure investment and low ongoing costs, making it simple for these communities to fund through the increased economic opportunities the connection offers,” explains Kevin Cohen, Viasat’s general manager of Community Wi-Fi for the Americas.